 Moises’ story highlights the need for advocacy and awareness surrounding immigration reform and LGBTQ rights.
 Our goal with Forbidden is to tell Moises’ story.
-We stake no claim to be experts in these topics, but we can cover the basics and provide resources.
+Here are some basic facts and resources.

 A Brief History of Immigration in the U.S.